 John is drawn to this work and is doing it for his own spiritual growth and journey.
 He says “One thing I want to make clear is that this isn’t about me.
 It’s about all of us.
 So many people have reached out to me wanting to help out in some way - whether by giving donations, purchasing needed items, sending encouragement and prayers or just simply having an open heart and being moved by the stories.
 Everyone using their own unique gifts and talents for the greater good.”
 John’s work with people and animals embodies the humanitarian ideals the Humanitarian Award celebrates.

 The CFOT Honored Lectureship was established to recognize occupational therapists in the state of California who have demonstrated leadership, promoted ideas and vision in occupational therapy for the profession, and to provide the occupational therapy community an opportunity to hear them speak at a public gathering.

-In conference fundraising we generated monies through the silent auction and through matching the fundraising we generated through the challenge board worn throughout the exhibit hall.
+This year the CFOT awarded $21,000 in scholarships, $2500 in traineeships, $4500 in research, and $1240 in seed money requests!
+In conference fundraising we generated monies through the silent auction and through matching the fundraising we generated through the challenge board worn through the exhibit hall.
 Bonita Kraft, Michele Berro, and Linda Florey matched amounts up to $500.
-Thank you conference attendees as we gained monies well beyond $500!!!!
-This is the 8th year Bonita has provided a match and the 2nd year for Michele.
-Thank you everyone for contributing auction items and contributing to our fundraising efforts.
-We are very, very grateful for your current support and your ongoing support for the past 34 years!
+Thank you conference attendees as we gained monies well beyond $500!
+Thank you to those contributing a named scholarship, to everyone contributing auction items and contributing to our fundraising efforts.
+We are very, very grateful for your current support and your ongoing support for the past 35 years!